-- 1. proceeding in the absence of the defendant - 2. unrepresented defendants - 3. abuse of process in the Crown Court - 4. procedural steps in a jury trial, including the different ways in which evidence may be presented or proved, dealing with points of law during the trial and submission of no case to answer - 5. speeches and summing up - 6. verdicts, including majority verdicts and conviction of a lesser offence - 1.
-Examinable material on proceeding in the absence of the defendant will consist of the general rule that an accused should be present throughout his trial, the exceptions to the general rule, the principles to be considered and sickness of the accused.
-The relevant material is addressed in paragraphs D15.82-84, D15.85 (1) and (2).
-D15.86-15.87 and D15.89 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on unrepresented defendants will consist of the accused's right to give or call evidence and restrictions on the accused.
-The relevant material is addressed in paragraphs D17.17-17.19 of Blackstone's Criminal Practice 2021. - 3.
-Examinable material on abuse of process in the Crown Court will consist of the court's power to stay proceedings.
-The relevant material is addressed in paragraphs D3.66-3.68 of Blackstone's Criminal Practice 2021. - 4.
-Examinable material on procedural steps in a jury trial, including the different ways in which evidence may be presented or proved, dealing with points of law during trial and submission of no case to answer will consist of the opening speech, calling prosecution witnesses, reading statements, agreed facts, objections to prosecution evidence, editing of prosecution evidence, submissions of no case to answer, defence opening speeches, the defence case, order of defence evidence, the accused as a witness, the decision to call the accused, and the discretion of the judge to call or recall a witness.
-The relevant material is addressed in paragraphs D16.10-12, D16.17, D16.36, the first paragraph of D16.37, D16.40-16.41, D16.51, D16.53-58, D17.7-17.9, D17.12 and D18.10 of Blackstone's Criminal Practice 2021. - 5.
-Examinable material on speeches and summing up will consist of discussion with counsel of the law, counsel's duty to assist the court, order of speeches, limitations as to content, and the judge's summing up (including written directions, standard directions, defences, the facts, appointment of a jury foreman and unanimity).
-The relevant material is addressed in paragraphs D18.13-18.14, D18.16, D18.18-18.21, D18.23-18.30, D18.33, D18.36-18.39 and D18.42-18.43 of Blackstone's Criminal Practice 2021. - 6.
-Examinable material on verdicts will consist of retirement of the jury, questions from the jury, majority verdicts (including time requirements and minimum number), verdicts of guilty of a lesser offence, the judge's discretion in directing the jury as to alternative offences, returning the verdict and juries unable to agree on a verdict.
-The relevant material is addressed in paragraphs D19.2, D19.18, D19.35-19.36, D19.38-19.39, D19.41-19.42, D19.58, D19.69 and D19.90 of Blackstone's Criminal Practice 2021.
+- 1. proceeding in the absence of the defendant - 2. unrepresented defendants - 3. abuse of process in the Crown Court - 4. procedural steps in a jury trial, including the different ways in which evidence may be presented or proved, dealing with points of law during the trial and submission of no case to answer - 5. speeches and summing up - 6. verdicts, including majority verdicts and conviction of a lesser offence - Examinable material on proceeding in the absence of the defendant will consist of the general principle that an accused should be present throughout the trial, exceptions to the principle, principles to be considered, misbehaviour of the accused, voluntary absence of the accused, and sickness of the accused.
+The relevant material is addressed in paragraphs D15.82-15.84, D15.85 (1) and (2), D15.86-15.87 and D15.89 of Blackstone's Criminal Practice 20222023. - Examinable material on unrepresented defendants will consist of treatment by the court of unrepresented accused, the accused's right to give or call evidence, and restrictions on the accused.
+The relevant material is addressed in paragraphs D17.17-17.19 of Blackstone's Criminal Practice 20222023. - 3.
+Examinable material on abuse of process in the Crown Court will consist of the court's power to stay proceedings for abuse of process, the meaning of abuse of process, and the two main categories of abuse of process.
+The relevant material is addressed in paragraphs D3.66-3.68 of Blackstone's Criminal Practice 20222023. - 4.
+Examinable material on procedural steps in a jury trial, including the different ways in which evidence may be presented or proved, dealing with points of law during trial and submission of no case to answer will consist of the opening speech, calling prosecution witnesses, reading written statements as evidence, agreed facts, objections to prosecution evidence, editing of prosecution evidence, submission of no case to answer, defence opening speeches, the defence case, order of defence evidence, the accused as a witness, the decision to call the accused, and the discretion of the judge to call or recall a witness.
+The relevant material is addressed in paragraphs D16.10-16.12, D16.17, D16.36, the first sub-paragraph of D16.37, D16.40-16.41, D16.51, D16.53-16.58, D17.7-17.9, D17.12 and D18.10 of Blackstone's Criminal Practice 20222023. - 5.
+Examinable material on speeches and summing up will consist of discussion with counsel of the relevant law, counsel's duty to assist the court, order of speeches, limitations as to content, the trial judge's summing up, written directions, standard directions, defences, the facts, appointment of a jury foreman and unanimity.
+The relevant material is addressed in paragraphs D18.13-18.14, D18.16, D18.18-18.21, D18.23-18.30, D18.33, D18.36-18.39 and D18.42-18.43 of Blackstone's Criminal Practice 20222023. - 6.
+Examinable material on verdicts will consist of retirement of the jury, questions from the jury, majority verdicts, time requirement for majority verdict, minimum number for acceptable majority, statement of size of majority and minority in open court, verdict of guilty of an alternative offence, the judge's judgement in directing the jury as to alternative offences, returning the verdict, and jury unable to agree on a verdict.
+The relevant material is addressed in paragraphs D19.2, D19.18, D19.35-19.36, D19.38-19.39, D19.41-19.42, D19.58, D19.69 and D19.90 of Blackstone's Criminal Practice 20222023.